The idea for La Suite Sans Cravate grew spontaneously and naturally from a family house project. And the results are wonderful.

 Wine grape rooms

-The rooms bear names of wine grapes and upon arrival guests are greeted with a glass of bubbly and a macaron biscuit, flavoured to match their room: Sauvignon Blanc, Riesling, Syrah, Pinot Noir.
+The rooms bear names of wine grapes, and upon arrival, guests are greeted with a glass of bubbly and a macaron biscuit flavored to match their room: Sauvignon Blanc, Riesling, Syrah, Pinot Noir.

-The names set the colour themes and the mood, but the rest is a playground for playful contrasts.
-La Suite has some of the most interesting interiors we’ve seen.
+The names set the color themes and the mood, but the rest is a playground for playful contrasts.
+La Suite Sans Cravate has some of the most interesting interiors we’ve seen.
 Simply gorgeous.

 For more information visit www.lasuite-bb.com.